raveintospace/RickMortyTest/README.md

 Please, run the app on a real device or using Simulator to properly test it, some Canvas use mocks.

 1. ARCHITECTURE
-This project implements an MVVM (Model-View-ViewModel) architecture, structured into four distinct main layers:
+This project implements an MVVM (Model-View-ViewModel) architecture, structured into three distinct main layers:

 - Data Layer: Handles API communication.
-- Domain Layer: Defines repositories and use cases.
-Includes the models layer, that contains the data structures used throughout the app.
+- Domain Layer (Model in MVVM): Defines repositories and use cases.
+This layer contains the core business logic and includes the models layer, that contains the data structures used throughout the app.
 - Presentation Layer: Includes ViewModels and UI components.
+** Enums, Shared & Testing layers include structs & classes used through the project. **

 The MVVM pattern ensures a clear separation of concerns:
-- Model: Represents data structures like Character and Comic.
+- Model: Represents the business logic and data structures (like Character, Episode or Location).
+This is implemented by the Domain Layer.
 - View: SwiftUI views that display data and handle user interactions.
 - ViewModel: Manages business logic, interacts with use cases, and updates the UI.